mahmoudibrahim/JAMMalaxy/README.md

 determine enrichment site widths accurately and resolve neighboring narrow peaks.
 JAMM is a universal peak finder that is applicable to different types of datasets

+This is a wrapper for JAMM for use in Galaxy (usegalaxy.org)

 Stand-alone version
 ===================

 The latest release of the stand-alone version can be found here: http://code.google.com/p/jamm-peak-finder/

-(You can also use the stand-alone version from this repository, ignoring the Galaxy-specific files.
-The upstream version might be never, though)

-Galaxy
-====

-This is a wrapper for JAMM for use in Galaxy (usegalaxy.org)